|Anish Devati||Neuroscience||Nutrition||Phi Delta Epsilon, Research, Upward Bound Tutor/Volunteer, BSMD Ambassador|

 |Kendall Warnock||Biochemistry||Psychology||Student Ambassador, Phi Delta Epsilon, Tutor, NevadaTHON|

 |Steffany Yang||Chemical Engineering||Renewable Energy||Honors Bonners, ASUN, Professional Network of Women, Society of Women Engineers, American Institute of Chemical Engineers|

 Honors Peer Mentor Program

-The Honors Peer Mentor Program provides opportunities for incoming first-year students to connect with volunteer mentors who are knowledgeable about the University and the Honors Program in order to ease the transition from high school to college.
+The Honors Peer Mentor Program provides opportunities for incoming first-year students to connect with volunteer mentors who are knowledgeable about the University and the Honors College in order to ease the transition from high school to college.

-Mentorship helps to build the Honors Program community by developing strong relationships between students with similar interests.
+Mentorship helps to build the Honors College community by developing strong relationships between students with similar interests.
 Being active in mentorship allows students to take advantage of great opportunities that first-year students sometimes do not notice until their sophomore or junior year and connects first-year undergraduate students with Honors sophomores, juniors and seniors who remember what it means to be a new student on campus.